Cannabis Is Key Weapon in Fight to End Stress

 It’s important to note that cannabis alone should not be the only treatment for stress.
-The greatest contributor to anxiety is living a sedentary lifestyle – ironically, sitting on your butt doing nothing is the worst way to deal with stress.
+The greatest contributor to anxiety is living a sedentary lifestyle.
+That means, sitting on your butt doing nothing is the worst way to deal with stress.
 Luckily, cannabis can assist with the other methods for living a healthier life: exercise, diet, sleep and relaxation.

 For exercise, cannabis can work well before, during, or after a workout, depending on the type of cannabis product used.
-Products packed with the terpenes pinene and limonene (which give cannabis its piney or lemony qualities, respectively) can provide a jolt of energy to motivate exercise or stave off exhaustion afterward.
+Try products packed with the terpenes pinene and limonene (which give cannabis its piney or lemony qualities, respectively).
+These can provide a jolt of energy to motivate exercise or stave off exhaustion afterward.
 Cannabis high in CBD can relieve inflammation, swelling, and minor pain after a workout as well.

 For diet, we’re all aware cannabis can stimulate appetite, a little phenomenon known as “the munchies.”
 Although the munchies can run us the risk of gorging ourselves on unhealthy snacks, cannabis chef Robyn Griggs Lawrence explains how to prepare yourself for the munchies by stocking up on healthy foods beforehand.
 Cannabis itself can also act as a nutritional supplement and a kitchen ingredient if incorporated into one’s daily diet.

 For sleep, cannabis products containing ample amounts of the terpenes myrcene and linalool can facilitate good sleep.
 The cannabinoids CBD, CBG, and CBN are also known to produce knock-out effects.
-Just be careful not to overdo it, otherwise you may sleep too hard, too long, and showing up late to an appointment, leading to more stress.
+Just be careful not to overdo it.
+If you do, you may sleep too hard, too long, and show up late to an appointment (more stress).